RasmusHildebrandt/DeepDocking_PBS_adjustable_threads/README.md

 **Stage 1: library processing**

-1. Smiles were concatenated and then split into a number of files equal to themaximum number of jobs possible for the configuration as specified in the log.txt file.
+1. Smiles should be concatenated and then split into a number of files equal to themaximum number of jobs possible for the configuration as specified in the log.txt file.
 This process was automated using the script:
     ```
-    $ qsub -v file_path="~/DeepDocking" optimize_max_jobs
+    $ qsub -v file_path="~/DeepDocking" DD_protocol/utilities/optimize_max_jobs
     ```
-2. Tautomers and isomers were generated in preparation of morgan fingerprint generation by running the script:
+2. Tautomers and isomers are generated in preparation of morgan fingerprint generation by running the script:
     ```
     $ qsub -v file_path="~/DeepDocking" DD_protocl/utilities/compute_states.sh
     ```
-3. 1024-bit Morgan fingerprints corresponding to each smile were generated running the
+3. 1024-bit Morgan fingerprints corresponding to each smile were are generatingrunning the
 script:
     ```
     $ qsub -v file_path="~/DeepDocking" DD_protocol/utilities/compute_morgan_fp.sh
     ```
 **Stage 2: Receptor preparation**

-4. The Outward facing MsbA structure (PDB accession: 3B60) was opened in OpenEye OeDOCKING 4.1.1.0 GUI (OpenEye Scientific Software 2021).
-The residues within ligand binding site 8 (LB8), determined with the P2Rank ligand binding search, were selected.
-A search box was centered at the predicted binding site, encompassing all involved residues

-5. Site shape potential was calculated using the balanced setting and no further constraints were used.
+4. Using OpenEye OeDOCKING 4.1.1.0 GUI, a search box should be set up in the desired location of the receptor

+5. Site shape potentials can the be generated using prefered settings.

-6. The finalised open design unit was uploaded to the docking_grid directory as indicated in Fig. 5
+6. The finalised open design unit should then be uploaded to the docking_grid directory as indicated in Fiure 1.

 **Stage 3: Sampling for DD_model training**

-7. The smile library was then sampled for model training by running the modified script:
+7. The smile library is sampled for model training by running the modified script:
     ```
     $ qsub -v iteration="1",cpus="20",project_dir="projects",project_name="protein_test_automated",mol="1000000"environment="dd-env" DD_protocol/phase_1.sh
     ```

 **Stage 4: Ligand preparation for Fred Docking**

-8. Smiles were converted to the .oeb.gz format as best suited for Fred docking using the
+8. Smiles are to be converted to the .oeb.gz format as best suited for Fred docking by using the
 script:
     ```
     $ qsub -v iteration="1",project_dir="projects",project_name="protein_test_automated" DD_protocol/phase_2_fred.sh
     ```
 **Stage 5: Fred docking**

-9. Fred docking on the sampled molecules was carried out running the script:
+9. Fred docking on the sampled molecules can then carried out running the script:
     ```
     $ qsub -v iteration="1",project_dir="projects", project_name="protein_test_automated" DD_protocol/phase_3_fred.sh
     ```